 - One of my grandma friends told me her daughter shared the baby news by giving her a book called Just Grandma and Me.
 There are many other new grandparent books available.

 - Holidays are a great time to share the news.
 One couple bought two Christmas ornaments that said, “Baby’s First Christmas,” and gave them to their parents when they got together to celebrate.
 For Valentine’s Day, a couple invited their parents over and gave them a picture frame with three ovals.
 Inside two of the ovals were pictures of the mom and dad-to-be.
 The third oval had a message: “Coming soon” with the due date written underneath.
-Another couple gave the grandparents-to-be an adorable Steiff teddy bear wrapped in a pink blanket.

 The possibilities are endless and they just get more and more creative with all the technology available today.